Cord Tissue vs Cord Blood: What Are They And Which Are Their Differences?

 Legal bans, ethical issues with embryonic stem cells forced researchers to look for other sources of stem cells; they wanted the sources that are as good as embryonic cells, they wanted the sources of stem cells that are not invasive or painful like bone marrow extraction.
 They gave attention to something that is part of early human life; they started studying placenta, umbilical cord, and its content.
 These are parts of our body, but they are rejected or thrown away immediately after the birth.
 Placenta and umbilical cord supply nutrition to a child in a womb, and they are not required by the child or mother after the birth.

-One close examination, researchers found a number of useful cells in umbilical cord blood and cord tissue.
+On close examination and research regarding cord tissue vs cord blood, researchers found a number of useful cells in umbilical cord blood and cord tissue.
 They were amazed to see the variety of stem cells, surprised to know that these cells were quite primitive and thus unlike bone marrow cells can be used to grow more type of tissues.
 Therefore cells derived from cord tissues and blood can be used to treat a number of diseases.
 Best of all, it is a low-cost material, and its extraction is simple; it is something that is just thrown away in most cases.
 Thus suddenly after the discovery of stem cells in cord tissues and cord blood, they were transformed from waste material to something precious.
-Cord tissues and cord blood were suddenly worth of storage.
+Cord tissues and cord blood were suddenly worth of storage for future uses, having today cord tissue banking and cord blood banking, sometimes within the same company.

 What are cord blood and cord tissues?

-Collection of both the cord blood and cord tissues is quick and painless since both of these are extracted from materials that are rejected after the birth of the child.
-However, there are differences in a way these two things are obtained.
+Collection of both the cord blood and cord tissues is quick, except if there are nuchal cord complications, thanks to the usage of a collection kit provided by the public or private cord blood banking institution, and painless since both of these are extracted from materials that are rejected after the birth of the child.
+However, there are differences in a way these two objects are obtained.
 Cord blood is collected immediately after the childbirth from the umbilical cord and then sent for preprocessing and storage.
 However, cord tissues cannot be retrieved in the maternity ward or at the place of child’s birth.
-Thus doctor would usually cut the few inches of umbilical cord and store it in a special container, and then send it to a particular facility for tissue extraction.
+Hence, the doctor would usually cut the few inches of umbilical cord and store it in a special container, and then send it to a particular facility for tissue extraction.
+This difference in treatment originated the title of our article cord tissue vs cord blood that you are reading now.

 To fully understand and appreciate the differences and utilities of cord blood and cord tissue stem cells, we need to understand more about HSCs and MSCs.

-Cord blood and extracted Hematopoietic stem cells (HSCs)
+Cord Tissue vs Cord Blood: Cord blood and extracted hematopoietic stem cells (HSCs)

-Since HSCs can mature into just any kind of blood cells, they are usually used to treat the disorders related to the blood.
+Since hematopoietic stem cells can mature into just any kind of blood cells, they are usually used to treat the disorders related to the blood.
 They can be used to treat both the blood cancers and non-cancerous diseases of the blood.

 Cancers commonly treated with HSCs- leukemias, lymphomas, neuroblastoma, myeloma, gliomas, and other solid tumors.